kaihendry/sg-hackandtell/organisation/berlin.md

 hijack your event with business or hiring talk.

 4. To make the event more useful I created the flea market session 10min before the pizza break.
-People can come to the mic and talk 2 sentences about a new job, request project help or announce an event.
+People can come to the microphone and talk 2 sentences about a new job, request project help or announce an event.
 This is a good basis for the conversations in the break.